UK Supermarkets – The Longest Cold War?

 Well not quite, but almost.

-According to common historiography the prolonged standoff between America and the Soviet Union, commonly referred to as the ‘Cold War’ ran from 1946 to 1989 – some 43 years, from US diplomat George F. Kennans ‘Long Telegram’ to the revolution that saw Poland gain its eventual independence from the Soviet Empire.
+According to common historiography the prolonged standoff between America and the Soviet Union ran from 1946 to 1989.
+Some 43 years.
+Commonly referred to as the ‘Cold War’.
+From US diplomat George F. Kennans ‘Long Telegram’ to the revolution that saw Poland gain its eventual independence from the Soviet Empire.

 The Last ‘Hot’ Price War

-The last major, real outbreak of determined price hostilities – a full on ‘hot war’ if you like – was Tesco’s 1977 ‘Operation Checkout’ where over the course of the Queens Silver Jubilee bank holiday weekend all Tesco stores were closed, windows were brown papered over, Green Shield stamp giveaways dumped and all monies reinvested in an across the entire store price realignment.
+When was the last major, real outbreak of determined price hostilities?
+A full on ‘hot war’ if you like?
+It was Tesco’s 1977 – ‘Operation Checkout’.
+Where over the course of the Queens Silver Jubilee bank holiday weekend all Tesco stores were closed, windows were brown papered over, Green Shield stamp giveaways dumped and all monies reinvested in an across the entire store price realignment.